ng-chicago/ng-chicago.github.io/_posts/2018-05-24-google-sheets-as-a-json-data-source.md

 [AllOthers tab](https://spreadsheets.google.com/feeds/list/1bPW98SzQ5SRsincyVGdP3ctM8ey3oSpncnyo9ASFUDM/od6/public/full?alt=json){:target="_blank"}
 <br/><br/>
 ### Notes
-1. It may take up to 5 minutes published changes made in the sheet.
+1. It may take up to 5 minutes to see published changes made in the sheet.
 Usually happens in a few seconds.
 2. The IDs for the sheet & tabs never changes.
 Even if they are renamed.
 3. Somehow it's smart enough to know the first row is the header.
         (I used: *view > freeze > 1 row* on the first row )